 Nov 11th, 2017

-The AFM is an important destination for independent filmmakers and business people from all over the world; thus, the participation of Fameuz.com at the American Film Market this year was very crucial for its developments.
-Therefore, it gave our website an opportunity to meet professionals from all over the world that were willing to collaborate with Fameuz.com, offering more jobs, webinars and fundraising opportunities to all the registered members of the website.
+The AFM is an important destination for independent filmmakers and business people from all over the world; thus, the participation of Fameuz.com at the American Film Market this year was very crucial for its development.
+Therefore, it gave our website an opportunity to meet show business professionals from all over the world that were willing to collaborate with film education platform Fameuz.com, offering more jobs, webinar series and fundraising opportunities to all the registered members of the website.

 This year the American Film Market marked its 38th edition.
 The numerous participants came from more than 80 countries and included professionals from different fields: acquisition and development executives, attorneys, agents, directors, distributors, festival directors, actors, financiers, film commissioners, producers, writers and so on.
 The AFM attendees were able to watch more than 500 screenings of 300 new films with the majority of it being either world or U.S. premieres.
 The films presented at the AFM ranged from blockbusters with the big budget that will be released by the major studios to lower budget art and genre films recognized at the international film festivals all over the world.

-The 38th edition of the American Film Market has just ended; however, Fameuz.com is already thinking about implementing the AFM experience and knowledge into our website.
-We are going to offer our users a wide range of webinars on trending topics conducted by the industry leaders.
+The 38th edition of the American Film Market has just ended; however, Fameuz is already thinking about implementing the AFM experience and knowledge into our website.
+We are going to offer our users a large webinar series on trending topics conducted by the industry leaders.
 Moreover, we plan to collaborate with big names from the creative industries and expand our services to different emerging markets such as China.